kaarthis/Projects/prd/security/0001-oidc-issuer-default-on.md

 # Compete

+## Competitive Landscape

-## GKE
+### GKE

-Google Kubernetes Engine (GKE) offers Workload Identity as a feature that must be explicitly enabled during cluster creation or update.
-They require customers to:
-1. Enable Workload Identity on the cluster
-2. Configure node pools with Workload Identity enabled
-3. Set up service account bindings

-GKE does not enable this by default, requiring explicit customer action.
-For more details, see [Configure Workload Identity on GKE](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#enable).
+Google Kubernetes Engine (GKE) enables OIDC issuer by default for all clusters.
+This allows customers to immediately leverage Workload Identity for secure authentication between Kubernetes workloads and Google Cloud services without additional configuration steps.
+For more details, see [GKE OIDC issuer](https://azure.github.io/azure-workload-identity/docs/installation/managed-clusters.html#steps-to-get-the-oidc-issuer-url-from-a-generic-managed-cluster).

-## EKS
+### EKS

-Amazon Elastic Kubernetes Service (EKS) provides IAM roles for service accounts (IRSA) which offers similar functionality to workload identity.
-However:
+Amazon Elastic Kubernetes Service (EKS) also enables OIDC issuer by default for clusters.
+This default configuration allows customers to use IAM roles for service accounts (IRSA) for secure, pod-level authentication to AWS services.
+For more information, see [EKS OIDC issuer documentation](https://azure.github.io/azure-workload-identity/docs/installation/managed-clusters.html#amazon-elastic-kubernetes-service-eks  ).
-1. IRSA requires explicit setup and configuration ([docs](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html)).
-2. Customers must create and associate IAM roles
-3. No default enablement of the underlying infrastructure

-EKS does not enable IRSA-related features by default, requiring manual configuration.

-**Competitive Advantage:** By enabling OIDC issuer by default, AKS will provide a superior out-of-the-box experience for secure workload authentication compared to both GKE and EKS, reducing friction and improving security posture from day one.
-This positions AKS as the most secure and user-friendly managed Kubernetes offering for workload identity.
+**Competitive Positioning:** With OIDC issuer enabled by default, AKS aligns with industry standards set by GKE and EKS, ensuring a secure and frictionless experience for workload identity adoption across all major managed Kubernetes platforms.